nolanlawson/dotjs-2016/readme.md

 So let's flash back to 2004, which is around the time HTML5 got started, in one of the earliest efforts to really "push the web forward."
 What was motivating it?

 Well, let's remember the context of the time.
 IE6 was the most popular browser, with [80% market share](http://news.bbc.co.uk/2/hi/technology/4037833.stm).
-The other top browsers were IE5 and IE4, adding up to 95% market share for IE. Firefox and Opera took up about 5% combined.
-So IE6 was the average user experience; it was a much less capable web than we have today..
+Older versions of IE took up another 15%.
+IE6 was the state-of-the-art for the web platform, so it was a

 At the same time, the W3C (the standards body that defines the web) was focused on semantic web and XHTML 2, but not so much on web apps, on so called "rich" web experiences.